Climbing through the lower ranks in League of Legends can really be a pain.

 One-trick pony or flexibility?

 A frequently-asked question is whether you should stick to one champion or have a large champion pool.
-When starting at a lower elo, we highly recommend you spam one champion that can be very flexible across lanes, while also fitting the previously-mentioned criteria.
-Mastering one champion has been more effective ever since players were able to choose their role before starting the game.
+When starting at a lower Elo, we highly recommend you spam one champion that can be flexible across lanes, while also fitting the previously-mentioned criteria.
+Mastering one champion has been more effective since players were able to choose their role before starting the game.

-Some of these champions include Yasuo, who can be played top and mid, Pantheon, who shines in the jungle almost as much as the top lane, Pyke, who can melt mid laners and be an amazing support, or even Tristana, a classic ADC that’s seen a growing presence across all three lanes.
+Some of these champions include Pantheon, who can be played top and mid, Lucian, who shines in the top, mid and ADC, Pyke, who can melt mid laners and be an amazing support, or even Tristana, a classic ADC that’s seen a growing presence across all three lanes.